Skip to content

 Check connectivity from the LucidView Portal.

-Click on the Enforcer's LucidView ID in the Portal (this can take up to 15 minutes).
+Click on the installed MikroTik's LucidView ID in the Portal (this can take up to 15 minutes).
 You will be directed to your Device Status — confirm it shows Online.

 Confirm netflow data is being received.

-Login to the Enforcer to configure the Content Filter, IPS, Saturation Manager, reporting, dashboards and traffic flow analysis tool.
+Open the router profile to configure the Content Filter, IPS, Saturation Manager, Scheduled Reports, Dashboard Views and Traffic Flow Analyser.

 Enforcer Technical Checklist